carbon-design-system/carbon-website-archive/src/content/guidelines/accessibility/overview.md

 For a product to be considered accessible, it should:

 - Give every user the same benefits, regardless of ability
-- Can adapt to any user in any context
+- Adapt to any user in any context

 ## Categories of disabilities